veldurai1985/Assignment/README.md

     2. Increase in use of electronic payments to process the donation, grants and payments.
     3. Built-in reporting platform to manage and analyze user engagement and other metrics
     4. Ease of integration with the systems
-    5. Ease of use from users prespective
+    5. Ease of use from user’s perspective
 ---
 * What are the other major companies in this domain?